Complementary approaches to Musculoskeletal pain

 Benefits information for patients suffering from pain

 Matthew Jay of Camden Citizens Advice Bureau and Great Ormond Street Hospital has kindly provided Pain UK with the information within this document to give insight to the benefits system within the UK.
 The document outlines the various benefits that are available accompanied with an explanation for what they are.
-This is intended to be an informative document for those who wish to learn …
+This is intended to be an informative document for those …

 Could music therapy help you cope with pain?